Optimization of entanglement depends on whether a black hole is extremal: Model set-up

 \section{Model set-up}

-We begin our study in this section with a model setup of entanglement harvesting.
+We begin our study in this section with a model setup of entanglement.
 In particular, we follow the work \cite{Koga:2018the} of recent times, where the authors considered a proper time ordering to construct the necessary Green's functions.
-Similar approaches were also perceived in \cite{Ng:2018ilp, Koga:2019fqh}.
+Similar approaches were also perceived in \cite{Koga:2019fqh}.

 We consider two point-like two-level Unruh-DeWitt detectors $A$ and $B$, associated with two distinct observers, Alice and Bob, respectively.
 For the $j^{th}$ detector, the energy eigenstates are considered to be $|E_{n}^{j}\rangle$, where $n\,(=0,1)$ signify different energy levels.
 These states are, in general considered non-degenerate, i.e., $E_{1}^{j}\neq E_{0}^{j}$, $\Delta E^{j} = E_{1}^{j}- E_{0}^{j}>0$ gives the transition energy.
-We consider these detectors interacting with a massless, minimally coupled background real scalar field $\Phi(X)$.
+We consider these detectors interacting with a massless, minimally coupled background real scalar field $\Phi(X)$, with $X$ denoting the spacetime point.
 The corresponding interaction action is